Jeroen Krabbé: Career

 Internationally, he first came to prominence in fellow Dutchman Paul Verhoeven's films, Soldier of Orange opposite Rutger Hauer and The Fourth Man with Renée Soutendijk.
 His first big American film was the Whoopi Goldberg comedy, Jumpin' Jack Flash.
 However, it was his roles as villains in a string of international films from the late 1980s and early 1990s which brought him international stardom, with notable roles such as Losado in No Mercy (1986), General Georgi Koskov in the James Bond film The Living Daylights (1987), Gianni Franco in The Punisher (1989), Herbert Woodruff in The Prince of Tides (1991), and Dr. Charles Nichols in The Fugitive (1993).
 He appeared in numerous TV productions, and as Satan in the TV production Jesus.

 He was both director and producer of a 1998 film about Orthodox Jews during the 1970s in Antwerp, Belgium, co-starring Isabella Rossellini and Maximilian Schell called Left Luggage, as well as the Harry Mulisch novel adapted into film The Discovery of Heaven.
 Left Luggage was entered into the 48th Berlin International Film Festival.
 The following year, he was a member of the jury at the 49th Berlin International Film Festival.

 His television work included playing an uncanny psychic in the Midsomer Murders series 11 episode "Talking to the Dead".
 Krabbé had an exhibition of his paintings in Museum de Fundatie (Zwolle), in 2008.
 He began working on documentaries for Dutch television about his favorite painters.
-In 2015 the first series were about Van Gogh, followed in 2017 by a series about Picasso, in 2018 by Gauguin and in 2020, about Chagall and recently, in August 2022, about Frida Kahlo.
+In 2015 the first series was about Van Gogh, followed in 2017 by a series about Picasso, in 2018 about Gauguin and in 2020, about Chagall and in August 2022, about Frida Kahlo.
+In November 2024 a series about Matisse was broadcast.